planet-nine-app/sessionless/README.md

 ### Overview

-This repository contains implementations in various languages, and on various platforms of the sessionless authentication protocol.
+This repository contains implementations in various languages, and on various platforms of the Sessionless authentication protocol.
 Sessionless uses the cryptography employed by bitcoin and ethereum to authenticate messages sent between a client and a server.
 A private key is created and stored on the client, and then used to sign messages, which are then verified by the server via the public key associated with the client.
 Because this message verifying proves the provinence of the message, no other secret need be shared thus removing the need for sessions.

 It is a practical implementation of delegatable anonymous credentials as described [here](https://www.microsoft.com/en-us/research/wp-content/uploads/2009/08/anoncred.pdf), [here](https://www.planetnineapp.com/digital-identity-for-smart-cities), and [here](https://www.sciencedirect.com/science/article/abs/pii/S1389128623005315).

 ### Getting Started

 This repo is organized by language, and is a work in progress.
-The APIs for client and server are defined here <add link>, and see below for how to contribute.
+The APIs for client and server are defined below.
+If you'd like to contribute see the section at the bottom of this README.
 If you want to implement this system in your app, you'll likely want to start at your language's package manager (npm, cocoapods, maven, etc).
 Links for those can be found at the end of this doc.

 The below is written in JavaScript, and is the case for a primary sessionless system.
 For examples in your language of choice, check the README in the language directory, or the documentation on the package manager's page.